amelia-bryant/SMII/tutorial_sheets/03_moving_systems_ans.md

 v_{Arel} = -120j $$

 ## Question 7
 Suppose that the merry-go-round has counterclockwise angular velocity $\omega$ and counterclockwise angular acceleration $\alpha$.
-The person A is standing still on the ground.
+The person A is standing still on the ground directly next to the edge of the merry-go-round.
 Determine A's acceleration relative to B's reference frame at the instant shown.

 <img src = "figs\03_moving_systems\Q7.jpg" width="50%"> <br>